tanem/react-svg/README.md

 - https://unpkg.com/react-svg/dist/ReactSVG.js
 - https://unpkg.com/react-svg/dist/ReactSVG.min.js

-If you use these, make sure you have already included React, ReactDOM and ReactDOMServer as dependencies.
+If you use these, make sure you have already included React and ReactDOMServer as dependencies.

 ## License